dosasm/masm-tasm/README.md

 ## Demo

 Now the extension supports using JSDos to run wdosbox in VSCode's Webview.
+Change the `masmtasm.ASM.emulator` in settings to *jsdos* to try it.

 ![jsdos demo](pics/demo_jsdos.gif)